What is engineering outsourcing for high-tech product development?

 Find answers to frequently asked questions in our Custom Engineering Services FAQs

-With this option, the outsourcing partner typically provides more input into the project management and design of the product, while taking on responsibility to complete a significant portion of development.
-This model is used by both OEMs and startups.
-For OEMS, this option can speed development significantly, while leaving their in-house staff available to focus on other priority tasks.
-For startups that have some staff, but need help with certain portions of product development, this option can be used at any point in the product development life cycle, for example, to show proof of concept or develop a working prototype.
+2- Assigning a portion of product development to the outsourcing team.
+With this option, the outsourcing partner typically provides more input into the project management and design of the product while taking on the responsibility of completing a significant portion of the development.
+Both OEMs and startups use this model.
+For OEMS, this option can speed development significantly while leaving their in-house staff available to focus on other priority tasks.
+For startups with some staff but need help with certain portions of product development, this option can be used at any point in the product development life cycle, for example, to show proof of concept or develop a working prototype.

 Learn more about increasing the capacity of your technical team.

-For some projects, having an outsourcing partner take on the entire project from idea to manufacturing makes the most sense.
-This can happen for a variety of reasons, such as when a startup has a great idea with a time-sensitive market opportunity, but doesn’t have the bandwidth to take on the project.
+3 – Opting for turnkey product development.
+For some projects, having an outsourcing partner take on the entire project, from idea to manufacturing, makes the most sense.
+This can happen for a variety of reasons, such as when a startup has a great idea with a time-sensitive market opportunity but doesn’t have the bandwidth to take on the project.
 For OEMs, sometimes a project is outside the boundaries of the company’s normal operations, so it makes more sense to outsource it completely.
 Another reason for turnkey product development is when the idea presents seemingly impossible engineering challenges that need experienced developers to manage.
+Development is still done as a collaborative process, with open communication and input from your company’s experts, but most of the development work is done by the outsourcing partner.

 Discover answers to frequently asked questions about Turnkey Product Development.